-E. Absence Due to Hospitalization or Admittance into a Nursing Home c.
-Under no circumstances may the family be absent from the unit for a period of more than 180 consecutive days.
+E. Absence Due to Hospitalization or Admittance into a Nursing Home

-The family must promptly, within 10 business days of occurrence, notify the PHA of the family member's absence of the unit due to hospitalization or admittance into a nursing home.
+The family must promptly, within 30 calendar days of occurrence, notify the PHA of the family member's absence of the unit due to hospitalization or admittance into a nursing home.

 - 1. Sole Member - a.
-When the family consists of only one member and that person is absent from the unit to go into a hospital or nursing home for a period of more than 180 days, the assistance will be terminated. - b.
-If a medical provider documents that the person is expected to return to the unit in 179 days or less, the sole member shall continue to receive assistance.
+When the family consists of only one member and that person is absent from the unit to go into a hospital or nursing home for a period of more than 120 days, the assistance will be terminated. - b.
+If a medical provider documents that the person is expected to return to the unit in 119 days or less, the sole member shall continue to receive assistance.